intel/llvm/sycl/doc/design/KernelProgramCache.md

   });
 ```

-In both cases SYCL runtime will need to build the program and kernels multiple
+In both cases, SYCL runtime will need to build the program and kernels multiple
 times, which may involve JIT compilation and take quite a lot of time.

 In order to eliminate this waste of run-time we introduce a kernel and program